Is Tilt (Original Formula) Discontinued? What Happened?

 What was in original Tilt?

-The original version included alcohol plus stimulant-style ingredients such as caffeine, guarana, and ginseng.
+The original version included malt alcohol plus stimulant ingredients: caffeine, guarana, and ginseng.

 Why did original Tilt go away?

-Because regulators and public-health critics pushed back on caffeinated alcohol, and Anheuser-Busch agreed in 2008 to stop producing those kinds of products and reformulate Tilt.
+State regulators pushed back on caffeinated alcohol and Anheuser-Busch agreed in 2008 to stop producing those kinds of drinks.
+The company reformulated Tilt to remove the caffeine and other stimulants.

 Did Tilt come before Four Loko?